Kotlin/dokka/dokka-subprojects/analysis-kotlin-symbols/README.md

 ### Entry point

-The implementation of Dokka Analysis for K2 is in the [`:dokka-subprojects:analysis-kotlin-symbols` subproject](https://github.com/Kotlin/dokka/tree/master/dokka-subprojects/analysis-kotlin-symbols)

-The main entry point is `DefaultSymbolToDocumentableTranslator` (this is an extension for [the extension point](https://kotlin.github.io/dokka/1.8.20/developer_guide/architecture/extension_points/core_extensions/#sourcetodocumentabletranslator) ), that is used by the Dokka core to build Documentable model by a source set.
+The main entry point is `DefaultSymbolToDocumentableTranslator` (this is an extension for [the extension point](https://kotlin.github.io/dokka/1.9.20/developer_guide/architecture/extension_points/core_extensions/#sourcetodocumentabletranslator) ), that is used by the Dokka core to build Documentable model by a source set.

 Across running Dokka we keep `StandaloneAnalysisAPISession` and `KtSourceModule` instances from Analysis API into `KotlinAnalysis`.
 `KotlinAnalysis` is used in `DefaultSymbolToDocumentableTranslator` and other services that need an additional analysis.